CenturyLinkCloud/PublicKB/Marketplace/Providers/provider-onboarding-checklist.md

 * Products will only be published once the technical and billing integration is completed, tested, and approved by a CenturyLink Marketplace team member.

 Technical and billing portions of the integration with the Marketplace can vary widely based on provider & are not included in this checklist.
-Members of the CenturyLink Cloud Ecosystem or Digital Teams will work with the provider’s technical teams to design the integrations.
+Members of the CenturyLink Platform Enablement Team will work with the provider’s technical teams to design the integrations.

 Additional Provider Resources can be found [here](#1).